MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 TODO: Explain why the non-static global variable compiled, but gives an error when it's ran, including the specific error name.

 TODO: Explain the pros and cons of using a global variable, instead of `malloc()`, including that a global variable has a hardcoded size.

-TODO: Explain why memory grows over time, instead of being allocated all at once, with an explanation of pages.